nf-core/smrnaseq/docs/output.md

 FastP can automatically detect adapter sequences when not specified directly by the user - the pipeline also comes with a feature and a supplied miRNA adapters file to ensure adapters auto-detected are more accurate.
 If there are needs to add more known miRNA adapters to this list, please open a pull request.

-## UMI-tools deduplicate
+## UMI-collapse deduplicate

 <details markdown="1">
 <summary>Output files</summary>

 - `umi_dedup/`
-  - `*.tsv`: Results statistics files detailing the UMI deduplication results.
+  - `*.log`: Results statistics files detailing the UMI deduplication results.
-  - `*.bam`: If `--save_umi_intermeds` is specified, the deduplicated bam files **after** UMI deduplication will be placed in this directory.
-In addition the sorted and indexed files will be placed there as well.
+  - `*.fastq.gz`: If `--save_umi_intermeds` is specified, the deduplicated fastq.gz files **after** UMI deduplication will be placed in this directory.
-  - `samtools_stats/` - `*.{stats,flagstat,idxstats}:` Statistics on the mappings underlying the UMI deduplication.
   </details>

 [UMI-tools](https://github.com/CGATOxford/UMI-tools) deduplicates reads based on unique molecular identifiers (UMIs) to address PCR-bias.
 Firstly, the UMI-tools `extract` command removes the UMI barcode information from the read sequence and adds it to the read name as highlighted in the [UMI-tools extract](#umi-tools-extract) section.
-The reads are deduplicated based on an alignment against the full genome of the species.
-The deduplicated reads are then converted into fastq format.
-The resulting fastq files are used in the remaining steps of the pipeline.
+Umicollapse works directly on the fastq files instead of mapping the UMI data first, then deduplicating and generating fastq files again.

 ## Bowtie2